belbert/VCVTB/The Book of VCVTB.md

 7) License Information

-VCVTB is licensed under a NonCommercial creative Commons License, CC(nc)
+VCVTB is pending for a NonCommercial creative Commons License